landaire/landaire.github.io/content/2025-10-31-a-file-format-uncracked-for-20-years.md

 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

-- Data between `0x0..0x4` and `0x4..0x8` are low-value little-endian 32-bit integers (`0x00000004` and `0x0000000C`)
+- Data between `0x0..0x4` and `0x4..0x8` are low-value little-endian 32-bit integers: `0x00000004` and `0x0000000C`.
-- At offset `0x8` is what appears to be a zlib-compressed chunk of data (whenever I see a bunch of `x`-like characters in the ascii view, or the `79 9c` sequence, I immediately think zlib).
+- At offset `0x8` is what appears to be a zlib-compressed chunk of data -- noted by the distinctive 'x' in the ASCII view and `0x78 0x9c`.
 - There's another sequence of this at offset `0x14`, which happens to be `0xC` bytes past the offset of the zlib data (`0x8`), and another at `0x28`.

 Presumably the format here is `{decompressed_data_len, compressed_data_len, zlib_block[compressed_data_len]}` repeated.